jtedesco/ArnetMinerParser/README.md

 Dataset
 =======

-These directories contain the full XML data of Arnetminer.
+The full Arnetminer data is assumed to be included in the working directory of the parser, under:

     data/

-Contains 1049 individual zip files, each containing roughly 1000 documents in XML format.
+This directory is assumbed to contain 1049 individual zip files, each containing roughly 1000 documents in XML format.
 This is the original data from Arnetminer.org, as of March 13, 2013.

-    full_arnetminer.tgz

-Contains the final, sanitized result of parsing the raw data.
-This is in the the same format as the Arnetminer V5 ctiation dataset, except that only one index is found for each document (http://arnetminer.org/arnetpage-detail?id=279)
+The final output of the format follows a simple format that parallels that of the publicly available datasets.

-Within this archive, you will find one plain text file.
-Each line begins with an identifier for the data found on that line, as is described at the above website:
+Each line begins with an identifier for the data found on that line, as is described [here](http://arnetminer.org/arnetpage-detail?id=279):

     #* --- paperTitle
     #@ --- Authors